deakjahn/shape_shifter_icon/README.md

 );
 ```

 You simply have to pass a list of SVG files representing the individual frames.
-Shape Shifter exports to 30 fps (10 files) and 60 fps (19 files).
+Shape Shifter exports to 30 fps and 60 fps.
 Naming them is up to you, you can put each icon into a separate folder, or just name them `iconname_framenumber.svg`, however you please.
 Just create a list of the names and pass it to the icon.
 It might be as simple as:

 ```dart
   final assets = List.generate(19, (index) => 'assets/$index.svg');